A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Introduction

 is an isomorphism of isocrystals in $I_{\rm{crys}}(S'/\lW)$. \end{thmII}

-A recent result proven by Xu (\cite{Xu18}) deals with a convergent incarnation of Berthelot's conjecture: he proves that the derived pushforward functor preserves convergent isocrystals, in the context of the convergent topos defined by Ogus \cite{ogus84}.
+A recent result proven by Xu (\cite{Xu2019}) deals with a convergent incarnation of Berthelot's conjecture: he proves that the derived pushforward functor preserves convergent isocrystals, in the context of the convergent topos defined by Ogus \cite{Ogus84}.
 Let $f\colon X\rightarrow S$ be a proper and smooth map as above; Xu considers a convergent isocrystal $\mathcal{E}\in I_{\rm{conv}}(X/\lW)$, together with $\rr^qf_{\rm{conv}*}(\mathcal{E})$; he uses Shiho’s base change \cite[Theorem 1.19]{Shi07I} to show that $\rr^qf_{\rm{conv}*}(\mathcal{E})$ is a $p$-adically convergent isocrystal.
 Then he develops a strong version of Frobenius descent which allows him to prove that $\rr^qf_{\rm{conv}*}(\mathcal{E})$ is indeed a convergent isocrystal on $S$ using Dwork’s trick.
 He then proceeds to remove the smoothness hypothesis for the base $S$.
 It would be interesting to know if even in our setting one can remove the smoothness hypothesis.
-In any case, when $S$ is smooth over $k$, the category of convergent isocrystals is a full subcategory of the category of isocrystals \cite[Theorem 0.7.2]{ogus84}: there is a full functor $\iota: I_{\rm{conv}}(S/\lW)\rightarrow I_{\rm{\crys}}(S/\lW)$ (and likewise for $X/\lW$).
-Our result and Xu's result are independent, in the sense that none of the two implies the other, but putting them together one gets a nice compatibility result which takes the form $\iota(\rr^q f_{\rm{conv}*} \mathcal{E}) \cong \rr^qf_{\crys*}(\iota(\mathcal{E}))$ (see Remark \ref{Xu comparison} and the discussion at the end of \cite[Section 1.9]{Xu2019}).
+In any case, when $S$ is smooth over $k$, the category of convergent isocrystals is a full subcategory of the category of isocrystals \cite[Theorem 0.7.2]{Ogus84}: there is a fully faithful functor $\iota: I_{\rm{conv}}(S/\lW)\rightarrow I_{\rm{\crys}}(S/\lW)$ (and likewise for $X/\lW$).
+Our result and Xu's result are independent, in the sense that none of the two implies the other.
+On the other hand they are compatible in the sense that $\iota(\rr^q f_{\rm{conv}*} \mathcal{E}) \cong \rr^qf_{\crys*}(\iota(\mathcal{E}))$ (see Remark \ref{Xu comparison} and the discussion at the end of \cite[Section 1.9]{Xu2019}).